See your first council inspection workflow mapped for a live pilot

-If your team is still juggling field notes, camera-roll evidence, and manual office follow-up, the fastest next step is to review one real workflow together.
-Bring firebreaks, pools, ranger actions, property safety, assets, or another inspection process that creates the most admin drag today.
+If your officers are still collecting field evidence but the office is rebuilding the story later from notes, inboxes, spreadsheets, and camera rolls, the best next step is to review one real workflow together.
+Bring firebreaks, pools, ranger actions, property safety, assets, or any inspection process where follow-up is slow, compliance evidence is hard to assemble, or duplicate admin keeps building up.

-• Map the exact evidence, stages, and handoffs that slow your current inspection workflow down
+• Map the evidence, stages, notices, and handoffs that are slowing the workflow down now

-• See how field capture, office review, notices, and audit history can stay connected in one record
+• See how field capture, office review, and audit history can stay connected on one inspection record

-What councils usually want from this meeting: a practical answer on what to digitise first, what officers would actually use in the field, and whether a low-risk pilot is worth approving.
+What councils usually want from this review: a practical answer on what to digitise first, whether officers will actually use it in the field, and how to start without committing to a risky full replacement project.

-Useful for managers and coordinators: you do not need a full software brief up front.
-One current inspection form or example workflow is enough to make the review productive.
+Low-friction starting point: you do not need a full software brief.
+One current inspection form or workflow example is enough to make the review useful.

 Book Council Workflow Review